Find out how to pay in India and which payment methods Indians prefer

 - Debit and credit cards: a card is tied to a normal bank account (checking, savings or payroll account).
 Thus, every transaction means that funds will be charged from a cardholder’s bank account.
 PayU India, Skrill, CCAvenue, Citrus Pay, Worldpay, Hipay, BlueSnap, and QHWR/BillriantPay are the most frequently used payment processing companies.

 - E-wallet: the most popular services in India are PayPal, ITZ Card, and OxiCash.
-The service providers offer money transfer from the consumer’s account to any accredited merchant bank in India as well.
-In all other cases, Indian e-wallets principle of work is similar to e-wallets in any other country.
+The service providers offer money transfers from the consumer’s account to any accredited merchant bank in India as well.
+In all other cases, the Indian e-wallets’ principle of work is similar to e-wallets in any other country.
 Google Pay and Samsung Pay are also available in India.
 Nevertheless, these options are still not very popular.

-- Online Banking: just a normal online banking, which facilitates online transactions (paying bills, money transfers, etc).
+- Online Banking: just normal online banking, which facilitates online transactions (paying bills, money transfers, etc).

 - Cash-on-Delivery: it is when a customer can pay for goods they purchases by cash upon delivery.

 - OxiCash: this service allows Indian mobile users to pay for different services with the help of their mobile phones.
 In other words, it is an online wallet in your mobile phone (this service turns mobile into a wallet, to be accurate).

 - ITZ Card: a simple prepaid mobile recharge voucher that works on the principle of “Pay now and use at your convenience”.